open-telemetry/opentelemetry.io/content/en/docs/instrumentation/net/libraries.md

 app.Run();
 ```

-When you run this code and access the `/hello` endpoint, it will:
+When you run this code and access the `/hello` endpoint,
+the instrumentation libraries will:

 * Start a new trace
 * Generate a span representing the request made to the endpoint